 - A finite, deterministic, and effective problem-solving method.

-- An explicit, precise, unambiguous, mechanically-executable sequence of elementary instructions.1
+- An explicit, precise, unambiguous, mechanically-executable sequence of elementary

 - A sequence of computational steps that transform input into output.2